Gunnar Henderson: Early life and career

-Community involvement

-In February 2023, Henderson participated in the Orioles’ Birdland Caravan volunteer event at the Maryland Food Bank as part of the team’s annual community outreach program.

-Henderson at a Maryland Food Bank volunteer event during the 2023 Birdland Caravan.

 Professional career

 The Baltimore Orioles selected Henderson in the second round of the 2019 Major League Baseball draft with the 42nd overall pick.
 Henderson signed with the club for a $2.3 million signing bonus.
 After signing, he was assigned to the rookie-level Gulf Coast League Orioles.
 Henderson finished his first professional season with a .259 batting average, one home run, and 11 RBI.